Recognising Young People

 Aidan's Journey

-Aidan was diagnosed with Aspergers in 2011.
+Aidan was born nine weeks prematurely and in 2011 was diagnosed with Aspergers Syndrome.
 He also has a condition referred to as Idiopathic toe-walking, due to muscle problems in his legs and back for which he has had operations, to alleviate his discomfort growing up.

 Aidan then completed a four mile sponsored walk with a friend and the money raised also went to Olivia’s Foundation.
 Due to Aidan’s fundraising efforts he was nominated for Merseyrail’s Young Personality of the Year in 2015, at the Pride of Merseyside awards.
 Here he met Andrew Rogerson, also known as the 'Cycling Scouser' who inspired Aidan to take on bigger challenges.

-So he announced to his family that he wanted to swim the English Channel to raise more funds for the Foundation, but knowing this would be impractical for Aidan to achieve, they arranged for him to visit Beechwood Swimming Pool in Runcorn each week for four months, where he swam more than the equivalent of the English Channel - 22 miles.
+He suddenly announced to his family that he wanted to swim the English Channel to raise more funds for the Foundation, but knowing this would be impractical for Aidan to achieve, he instead visited Beechwood Swimming Pool in Runcorn every week for four months, where he swam more than the equivalent of the English Channel - 22 miles.

 Publicity surrounding the stadium event reached all around the world, including Australia, USA and China, where Aidan’s sister was studying at the time.
 The day after the event Aidan received a telephone call and spoke with a member of The Today Programme in America, whilst his Mum was carrying out physio on his legs!

-Other fundraising events Aidan has been involved in include two four-mile sponsored walks, with monies raised going to the Mark Gorry Foundation and also a ‘Guess the Name of the Teddy’ event to raise money for children with cleft pallets in 3rd world countries.
-He has also helped his sister raise money for school events so she can make a difference in Kenya and Tanzania.
+Other fundraising events have included two four-mile sponsored walks, with monies raised going to the Mark Gorry Foundation and also a ‘Guess the Name of the Teddy’ event to raise money for children with cleft pallets in 3rd world countries.
+He also helped his sister raise money for school events so she could make a difference in Kenya and Tanzania.

 ROTARY YOUNG CITIZEN AWARDS 2017